Progress

 To achieve this outcome, Chesapeake Bay Program partners have committed to:

-• Understanding the influence of contaminants degrading the health and contributing to the mortality of fish and wildlife;
+- Understanding the influence of contaminants degrading the health, and contributing to mortality, of fish and wildlife.

-• Documenting the sources, occurrence and transport of contaminants in different landscapes;
+- Documenting the sources, occurrence and transport of contaminants in different landscape settings.

-• Providing science to help mitigate contaminants and emphasize the co-benefits of nutrient and sediment reductions; and
+- Synthesizing and promoting science to help mitigate contaminants and emphasize the co-benefits with nutrients and sediment reductions.

 As part of the Chesapeake Bay Program’s partnership-wide implementation of adaptive management, progress toward this outcome was reviewed and discussed by the Management Board in September of 2022.
 It will be reviewed and discussed by the Management Board again in August of 2024.